shub-coder/shub-coder/README.md

 I am passionate about working in the field of ***Data Science and Software development engineer.***

 I am a ***Kaggle Expert.***
-***My project lies in the area of Machine Learning, Deep Learning, Natural Language Processing.
+***My projects lies in the area of Machine Learning, Deep Learning, Natural Language Processing.
 I try to relate and solve real world problems using Data Science Tools and Technologies.***

 **My Experience with Languages and Tools**